 A motorcycle passenger accident is when a pillion passenger of a motorcycle is involved in an accident.
 Whether the motorcycle passenger was involved in a collision, they could be able to make motorcycle passenger accident claims for any physical and psychological injuries, as well as financial damage they’ve experienced as a result.

 Accidents involving motorcyclists and their passengers can happen due to many different reasons.
-Whether or not it was the motorcyclist’s fault themselves, another driver, pedestrian, cyclist, or poor road conditions perhaps, if a pillion passenger is injured, there could be cause for a claim.
+Whether or not it was the motorcyclist’s fault, another driver, pedestrian, cyclist, or poor road conditions, perhaps, if a pillion passenger is injured, there could be cause for a claim.

 Injuries sustained in a motorcycle accident can range from minor to very severe or even fatal.
 Some injuries may only consist of bruising, cuts and scrapes, or simple fractures, but more severe injuries may include complicated fractures, serious head injuries, or damage to the spinal cord.

-A motorcycle passenger has no control over the motorcyclist’s actions or of other drivers, and so if they are hurt in an accident, in most circumstances someone else could be held responsible.
+A motorcycle passenger has no control over the motorcyclist’s actions or those of other drivers, and so if they are hurt in an accident, in most circumstances, someone else could be held responsible.

 Motorcyclists’ Duty Of Care To Passengers